#34 - How to run a brainstorming meeting

 Is brainstorming necessary?

-Brainstorming (roughly defined as any group activity involving the pursuit of new ideas) is popular for two reasons, one good and one bad.
+Brainstorming (loosely defined as any group activity involving the pursuit of new ideas, although Alex Osborn, who came up with the name, had a strictly defined process in mind) is popular for two reasons, one good and one bad.
 The good reason is that a typical brainstorming session brings people together into the creative process, and increases the social nature of the project.
 8 or 10 people can get in a room and , and if the meeting is run properly, all feel as though they are contributing to what they will be working on in the future.
 It can be a bonding experience and, more importantly, get people thinking and communicating with each other about topics relevant to the next few weeks or months of work.
 After the brainstorming session, people have some shared questions and ideas to discuss over lunch, in the hallways, or at drinks after work.
 This side effect of injecting something interesting and meaningful to talk about into the team culture is sometimes more valuable that the brainstorming results itself.
 The best ideas might come from those side conversations, not the big brainstorming session.

 The generic brainstorming meeting: purpose and process